Boris Nadezhdin: Political career

 In September 2022, as Russia retreated from Ukraine's Kharkiv region, Nadezhdin criticized Russia's intelligence services and called for negotiations to end the conflict on an NTV current affairs show.
 He criticized Russia's war strategy, stating it was impossible to beat Ukraine using its current methods and materials, calling the strategy "colonial war methods."
 A few days later, on the Russia-1 channel, Kremlin propagandist Vladimir Solovyov called for Nadezhdin to be arrested.

 In January 2023, Nadezhdin suggested the "war was a disastrous mistake" on the NTV current affairs show Mesto Vstrechi.
 During the last week of March 2023, he was "angrily shouted down" on the same show after he suggested that the West was more powerful than Russia.

 In the 2023 Moscow Oblast gubernatorial election, Nadezhdin nominated himself as a candidate for the Civic Initiative party but was denied registration because he could not collect the required number of signatures of municipal deputies in his support.

+On 10 July 2026, Nadezhdin was designated as a "foreign agent", and on 13 July he was briefly detained by police.
+He appeared in court on 17 July in Dolgoprudny, where he was convicted of "displaying extremist symbols", a ruling that bars him from collecting signatures for parliamentary elections in September.
+This was in relation to an image of opposition figure Alexei Navalny that appeared briefly in the background of a video Nadezhdin had reposted in 2023.
+He has also been banned from leaving Russia.
+On 3 August 2026, he posted a video of himself in front of the Eiffel Tower in Paris confirming that he was alive and well, and that he had fled Russia for France.